its-shivam-ricky/Cuberto-mordern-website-2/README.md

 # 🌐 Modern Website - 2

-A **modern animated portfolio-style website** built with **HTML, CSS, JavaScript, and GSAP (ScrollTrigger)**.
+Actually its a clone of Cuberto website - its not the same but you will love it❤️ A **modern animated portfolio-style website** built with **HTML, CSS, JavaScript, and GSAP (ScrollTrigger)**.
 It features smooth scrolling, pinned sections, synchronized text-image animations, a wave-style image transition, and a fully functional **Contact Form** with a Node.js/Express backend (email sending via Nodemailer).